 Television & New Media is an international journal showcasing key intellectual developments in television and new media studies.

-TVNM addresses questions of how power is expressed through media politics, economics, and cultures.
 The journal focuses on critical and cultural studies approaches to media and their application across social science and humanities disciplines.
+TVNM is particularly focused on scholarship that addresses the power dynamics of media cultures, industries, networks, and audiences.

 • the past, present, and future of television and the televisual